Katts and Dog

 Katts and Dog is a French and Canadian-produced television series that ran from 1988 to 1993.
 It was known as Rin Tin Tin: K-9 Cop in the United States where it originally aired on CBN Cable/The Family Channel and Rintintin Junior in France on La Cinq.
-CTV broadcast the series within Canada.
+CTV broadcast the series in Canada.

 When the episodes were filmed (and shown in Canada) the dog’s name was "Rudy".
 When the series was aired in the US and France, the name was dubbed as "Rinty" to go with the new title.
 However, some episodes of Katts and Dog have the American dubbing where "Rudy" is called "Rinty" throughout the episode.
 The episode "Hit and Run" is an example of this.
 Herbert B. Leonard, who owned the rights to the Rin Tin Tin trademark, was an executive producer on the show; he was not directly active in production and left before the series concluded in a dispute with Pat Robertson, who as owner of CBN had provided much of the show's funding.

 When the series went out in Britain, it kept the title Katts and Dog, but the dog's name was changed to "Rinty".